chanzuckerberg/meta-kg-api-documentation/README.md

 We welcome feedback on the API.
 Please report any system issues or request features by creating an [issue in this repository](https://github.com/chanzuckerberg/meta-kg-api-documentation/issues).
 __If you believe you have found a security issue, please responsibly disclose by contacting us at security@chanzuckerberg.com.__

-## API data license
+## License
 All data from the API are available through the [CC0 1.0 Universal license waiver](https://creativecommons.org/publicdomain/zero/1.0/deed.en).
+This API documentation is licensed under a [MIT software license](https://github.com/chanzuckerberg/meta-kg-api-documentation/blob/main/LICENSE.md).